 In Argentina, it would be difficult to identify whether there is a fiduciary duty obligation of the operator towards the other contract parties.
 It is, however, subject to a general duty of care, of common reliance, and of loyalty (the above-mentioned new Code establishes this duty for administrators in general - article 159).
-The conduct must be at least negligent in order to be subject to compensation for damages (article 160).
+The conduct must at least be negligent to be subject to compensation for damages (article 160).
 As per article 1,743, an anticipated waiver is not valid if it is against good faith or if there is a deliberate attempt to cause prejudice to the other party (article 1,743).

 In general, the parties under their agreements can establish limitations to otherwise liability standards which could make them liable to the other parties, by exempting negligence to the extent no gross negligence is excluded, as it is deemed to be similar to wilful behaviour and hence not waivable.
 Knock-for-knock clauses can be set forth to delineate the effects of each party's defaults or assumption of risks.
-A good practice should make for a careful forecasting of the effects of regulatory changes in the economic equilibrium of the parties, especially in areas prone to be hit through such changes, such as can be the case for supply agreements (both international - as could be the case for the renaissance of international export gas supply agreements and their limitations - and domestic, transportation and transmission (ie, dispatch regulations altering existing shipping agreements, interruptible or non-interruptible conditions, third party access rules, effect of offtake agreements altered by market regulations, declaration of emergency and urgency measures by the governments, etc)).
-The general question of who is to blame for allocation of risks is of paramount importance, as well as definitions regarding these events, extraordinary circumstances, the dividing lines between direct and indirect, and consequential damages, and rules for guidance in case of conflicts with the regulatory agencies or government whenever a joint venture is affected (taxation matters, royalties determination, environmental standards and litigation, supply duties or price caps imposed through new laws, access restrictions, etc).
-Mitigation duties are also of the essence, and are seldom considered as a part of the contractual duties between parties of the variety of contracts and associations, while these aspects should be addressed in detail.
+Good practice should carefully forecast the effects of regulatory changes in the economic equilibrium of the parties, especially in areas prone to be hit by such changes, such as supply agreements (both international - as could be the case for the renaissance of international export gas supply agreements and their limitations - and domestic, transportation and transmission (ie, dispatch regulations altering existing shipping agreements, interruptible or non-interruptible conditions, third-party access rules, effect of offtake agreements altered by market regulations, declaration of emergency and urgency measures by the government, etc)).
+The general question of who is to blame for the allocation of risks is of paramount importance, as well as definitions regarding these events, extraordinary circumstances, the dividing lines between direct and indirect, and consequential damages, and rules for guidance in case of conflicts with the regulatory agencies or government whenever a joint venture is affected (taxation matters, royalty determination, environmental standards and litigation, supply duties or price caps imposed through new laws, access restrictions, etc).
+Mitigation duties are also essential, and are seldom considered as a part of the contractual duties between parties of the variety of contracts and associations.
+These aspects should be addressed in detail.